zentuit/unity3d-store/README.md

     > Initialize _StoreController_ in the "Start()" function of a 'MonoBehaviour' and **NOT** in the "Awake()" function.
 SOOMLA has its own 'MonoBehaviour' and it needs to be "Awakened" before you initialize.

-5. Now, that you have _StoreController_ loaded, just decide when you want to show/hide your store's UI to the user and let _StoreController_ know about it:

-  When you show the store call:

-    ```cs
-    StoreController.storeOpening();
-    ```

-  When you hide the store call:

-    ```cs
-    StoreController.storeClosing();
-    ```

-    > Don't forget to make these calls. _StoreController_ has to know that you opened/closed your in-app purchase store.
-Just to make it clear: the in-app purchase store is where you sell virtual goods (and not Google Play or App Store).

-6. You'll need an event handler in order to be notified about in-app purchasing related events. refer to the [Event Handling](https://github.com/soomla/unity3d-store#event-handling) section for more information.
+5. You'll need an event handler in order to be notified about in-app purchasing related events. refer to the [Event Handling](https://github.com/soomla/unity3d-store#event-handling) section for more information.

 And that's it !
 You have storage and in-app purchasing capabilities...
 ALL-IN-ONE.

 ### Unity & Android

+#### AndroidManifest.xml

 Update your AndroidManifest.xml to include these permissions, SoomlaApp and IabActivity: